ReplicaFlowOSS/replicaflow/docs/roadmap.md

 It is a direction.

+ReplicaFlow exists to help people understand and administer Information Flow.

 Every new feature should answer one simple question:

 **Does it improve the understanding or administration of Information Flow?**